 Each Awardee must submit quarterly reports in the appropriate electronic system summarizing progress on the specific measurable outcomes identified in the Awardee's Application during the quarter.
-Each Awardee shall also report on other measures established by the Corporation in consultation with the Awardee.
-Deadlines are as follows:
+Each Awardee shall also report on other measures established by CNCS in consultation with the Awardee.
+At the discretion of CNCS deadlines are as follows: